Wednesday, 12 June 2024

 Don Quixote - Farrow script.

 We have only sketchy information on John Farrow’s early association with film.
-After a spot on White Shadows in the South Seas (I guessed right there), seaman Farrow jumped ship in San Francisco and found work as a screenwriter.
+After a spot as maritime advisor to a Hollywood location unit (I proved right guessing White Shadows in the South Seas there), seaman Farrow jumped ship in San Francisco and found work as a screenwriter.
 In this period, his association with Robert Flaherty was followed by stints with his friend William Wellman, Cecil B. De Mille, Victor Fleming and G.W.
 Pabst.
 That must be the all-time greatest movie apprenticeship.
 It would be so nice to learn more about it.

 In fact, Farrow hit his stride in the westerns, California, Copper Canyon & Hondo (forget Ride Vaquero – he had other things on his mind there), to which we can add his scripts for Victor Fleming’s Wolf Song and William K. Howard’s White Gold